adizanni/floor3d-card/README.md

 The card is now accepted in the default repositories of HACS just search for floor3d in the HACS frontend section and install.

-You can also download the compiled js file from here (https://github.com/adizanni/floor3d-card/releases/download/latest/floor3d-card.js) and upload it to your www home assistant folder
+You can also download the compiled floor3d-card.js file from the latest release here (https://github.com/adizanni/floor3d-card/releases) and upload it to your www Home Assistant folder

 It's **required** to load this card as `module`.